CyVerse-learning-materials/pbvol3_rnaseq_tutorial/step3.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Upload files to the Data Store
+Upload Files to the Data Store
 --------------------------------

 **Description:**

-We upload the metadata and accession list from SRA into our project folder on the data store.
+We upload the metadata and accession list from SRA into our project folder on the Data Store.

 ----